MASN: Broadcast team

-In January 2021, MASN fired all of Baltimore Orioles’ broadcast team, except Jim Palmer, as well as some of the Washington Nationals' broadcast team, the pre- and post-game team Dan Kolko and Bo Porter and dugout reporter Alex Chappell, as well as reporter and broadcaster Byron Kerr.
-The Nationals released a statement saying the firing was "against our wishes" and the team was "incredibly disappointed," and raised their concerns with Major League Baseball.
+In January 2021, MASN fired all of the Baltimore Orioles' broadcast team, except Jim Palmer, as well as some of the Washington Nationals' broadcast team, the pre- and post-game team Dan Kolko and Bo Porter and dugout reporter Alex Chappell, as well as reporter and broadcaster Byron Kerr.
+The Nationals released a statement saying the firing was "against our wishes" and the team was "incredibly disappointed", and raised their concerns with Major League Baseball.
 The Washington Post called it a "new front" in the feud between the Nationals and Orioles.
-In March 2021, Kolko was hired by the Nationals organization and continues to contribute to telecasts on MASN.
+In March 2021, Kolko was rehired by the Nationals organization and continues to contribute to telecasts on MASN.